trilitech/tezos-developer-docs/src/pages/tutorials/create-an-nft/nft-tznft/index.md

 1. Go to the API Keys tab and click **New Key**.

-1. On the Create New API Key page, expand "API Endpoint Access > Pinning," and enable the `pinFileToIPFS` permission, as in this picture:
+1. On the Create New API Key page, expand **API Endpoint Access > Pinning,** and enable the `pinFileToIPFS` permission, as in this picture:

    ![Selecting the permissions for the Pinata key](/images/nft-create/pinata-key-permissions.png)